UWC2-APIDOC/to-do-service-sp25/assignments/users-get-all-users.md and users-get-user-by-id.md api documentation, missing Request Headers and Request Body.md

 layout: page
 ---

-# Using Request Headers and Request Body in API Documentation
+# Using Request Headers and Request Body in your API Documentation

 ## What is a Request Header?